 Fortitude is one of my favorite cards in the Victorian Fairy deck.
 Both approaches convey the same message but the Fairy version went for a completely different feel.

 A huge majority of the Tarot decks will represent strength with a lion or some dangerous animal.
 Here, the artist chose bees.
 Well compared to a fairy a bee is indeed a pretty big animal and can be very dangerous if you think that fairies are usually about 15cm tall (approx. 8 inches).

 But even among the bees, the fairy on this card is nothing but peaceful and radiates calm confidence.
 The confidence that only comes with true life experience, with battles won and lost, with skills learned and fears overcome.

 Note: Justice and Force don’t always have the same number in all decks.
 It can be either 8 or 11.
 It’s the case here.
 I won’t go into this right now but this will make for an interesting talk in a separate post 🙂

 4. Card IX: The Hermit

-First things first: how gorgeous is this card?
-I really love the Hermit in all decks because it’s such a deep card but the fairy studying in its tree, sharing his light with the world and of course accompanied by the wisest of all birds is just perfect.
+How gorgeous is this card in the Victorian Fairy Tarot?
+I really love the Hermit in all decks because it’s such a deep and wonderful card but the fairy studying in its tree, sharing his light with the world and of course accompanied by the wisest of all birds is perfection.